TIBCOSoftware/tp-helm-charts/charts/opentelemetry-collector/UPGRADING.md

 If the version you want to upgrade to is not listed here, then there is nothing to do for you.
 Just upgrade and enjoy.

+## Feature Flags

+### useGOMEMLIMIT

+A new flag, `useGOMEMLIMIT` has been added that allows specifying whether or not the chart should use the `GOMEMLIMIT` environment variable or the Memory Ballast Extension.
+When enabled, the chart will remove the Memory Ballast Extension from the collector's configuration AND will setup a `GOMEMLIMIT` environment variable that is set to 80% of the configured `resources.limits.memory`.
+If no `resources.limits.memory` are set when `useGOMEMLIMIT` is enabled then a `GOMEMLIMIT` environment variable WILL NOT be created but the Memory Ballast Extension will still be removed.

+Depending on the progress made in [Issue 891](https://github.com/open-telemetry/opentelemetry-helm-charts/issues/891), the use of `GOMEMLIMIT` may completely replace the Memory Ballast Extension in the future.

+## 0.75.1 to 0.76.0

+Enable the `useGOMEMLIMIT` feature flag by default.
+This means by default the chart now does not use the Memory Ballast Extension and any custom configuraiton applied to the Memory Ballast Extension is ignored.

+**If you're still interested in using the Memory Ballast Extension set this back to false.**

+## 0.69.3 to 0.70.0

+The following deprecated fields have been removed.
+Please use the new values:

+- `extraConfigMapMounts` -> `extraVolumes`
+- `extraHostPathMounts` -> `extraVolumes`
+- `secretMounts` -> `extraVolumes`
+- `containerLogs` -> `presets.logsCollection`

+## 0.69.0 to 0.69.1 & 0.69.2

+The `loggingexporter` was replaced with the `debugexporter`.
+This ended up being an accidental breaking change for any user that depended on the default logging exporter config when explicitly listing the logging exporter in an exporter list.

+When using versions `0.69.1` or `0.69.2` you should explicitly list the debugging exporter instead of the logging exporter.
+You other option is to skip these version and use `0.69.3` or newer, which includes the logging exporter configuration.

+**The logging exporter will be removed in a future version.** We highly recommend switching to the debug exporter.

 ## 0.67 to 0.68

 The `preset.kubernetesEvents` preset now excludes `DELETED` watch types so that an log is not ingested when Kubernetes deletes an event.